raacampbell/shadedErrorBar/README.md

 * Transparency on by default.
 * No longer changes the renderer.

+# Contributing
+If you wish to contribute please fork the repo, check out the `dev` branch and make your changes there, then file a pull request describing what you did.

 # Licensing
 This code is licensed under GPL v3.
 See license file in the repository.